gbengacruz/Ollama-Oracle-Integration/README.md

 **Design goals**
 - Minimal, easy-to-deploy PL/SQL function.
-- Optionally include database table schema to provide context to the model.
+- Optionally include the database table schema to provide context to the model.
 - Multiple response modes (human-readable, JSON, both).
-- Clear error handling and useful example for testing.
+- Clear error handling and a useful example for testing.

 ---